Look for these early signs of pregnancy

 Headaches are very common during early pregnancy.
 In the first trimester, your body is producing more hormones and increasing its blood volume.
 As a result, you might experience mild headaches throughout the day.
-If these are coming after unprotected sex its may be in indication you should take a pregnancy test.
+If these are coming after unprotected sex it may be in indication you should take a pregnancy test.

 Are you really pregnant?
 Bottom line, take a pregnancy test.

 It’s always better to know what’s going on with your body, so if you think you may be pregnant, take a home pregnancy test.
-Remember, these signs don’t always mean you are pregnant.
+Remember, these symptoms don’t always mean you are pregnant.
 Each person’s body is different so some people might feel a few or all of these signs while others may not.

 Abortion Information You Can Trust